ParallelMaths/parallel/pages/2018summer-3.md

 ## 4.

-::: problem id=4_1 marks=5
+::: problem id=4_1 marks=1
 The six-member squad for the Ladybirds five-a-side team consists of a 2-spot ladybird, a 10-spot, a 14-spot, an 18-spot, a 24-spot and a pine ladybird (on the bench).
 The average number of spots for members of the squad is 12.
-How many spots has the pine ladybird?
+How many spots does  the pine ladybird have?

 * [x] 4
 * [ ] 5